padrino/padrino-framework/guides/blog-tutorial.md

 ```

 This controller is defining routes that can be accessed via our application.
-The "http method" @get@ starts off the
+The "http method" `get` starts off the
 declaration followed by a symbol representing the "action".
 Inside a block we store an instance variable fetching the
 necessary objects and then render a view template.
 This should look familiar to those coming from Rails or Sinatra.